oliveroneill/wilt/README.md

 cypress, documented [here](https://github.com/cypress-io/cypress/issues/1043).
 Travis has been setup with this timezone.

+The base snapshots were run on macOS and don't lineup the same when compared to Linux.
+Potentially we should add different snapshots for each platform.

 ## Screenshot
 The current graph is a stacked area graph for artist plays per week for a specific user.
 Note: when you hover over points it will show *some*